chevere/docs/components/Action.md

 ### Controller Parameters

-Controller defines [parameters](#parameters) just like an Action, but all parameters must implement [StringParameterInterface](../reference/Chevere/Interfaces/Parameter/StringParameterInterface.md).
+Controller defines [parameters](#parameters) just like an Action, but all parameters must be of type [StringParameter](../reference/Chevere/Components/Parameter/StringParameter.md).
 As Controller is designed to be used for handling user-triggered instructions like HTTP endpoints, commands and any other possible layer, the input arguments are of type `string`.

 ### Controller Context Parameters

 Controller adds context to provide runtime variables that aren't directly taken from the user input.
 The `getContextParameters` method is used to define the action parameters, which later will be checked against arguments in the [run](#run) method.

-It must return an object implementing [ParametersInterface](../reference/Chevere/Interfaces/Parameter/ParametersInterface.md).
+It must return a [Parameters](../reference/Chevere/Components/Parameter/Parameters.md) object.

 ```php
 use Chevere\Interfaces\Parameter\ParametersInterface;